 Here’s the thing, though: you can’t just waltz into the Post Office and ask for postage at Commercial Pricing.
 Typically, the only way to access this deep level of USPS discounts is to enter into a contract directly with USPS.
 Those contracts have requirements like shipping a minimum of 50,000 packages a year.
 That’s a tough mark for a lot of small businesses to hit.
-Lucky for you, there’s free USPS shipping software out there that lets you access Commercial Pricing rates without any contracts, markups, or hidden fees, so you can get the best USPS shipping rates immediately!
+Lucky for you, there are shipping software solutions out there that lets you access Commercial Pricing rates without any contracts, markups, or hidden fees, so you can get the best USPS shipping rates immediately!

 To get the deepest discounts on all USPS shipping services, check out our guide:

 3 CommentsPost a Comment